Route 66 in Kansas title

 Get your kicks on Route 66 in Kansas

-Please read all about Route 66 in Kansas, plus many other road trips, Midwest Road Trip Adventures in our book.
+Please read all about Route 66 in Kansas, plus many other road trips, in the book Midwest Road Trip Adventures.

 Let’s explore.